prashant-1285/action_recognition/README.md

 To get started, follow these steps:

 1. **Clone the Repository**: Begin by cloning this repository to your local machine.
 2. **Install Dependencies**: Navigate to the repository directory and install the required packages.
-Detailed instructions for package installation are provided in the README_official.md file.
+Detailed instructions for package installation are provided in the official repository README_official.md file.
 3. **Run the Application**: After installing the necessary packages within a virtual environment, install the Streamlit package using the following command:

 To install Streamlit, run the following command: